 “The relation between what we see and what we know is never settled.
 Each evening we see the sun set.
 We know that the earth is turning away from it.
 Yet the knowledge, the explanation, never quite fits the sight.”

 Mateo Maté employs camouflage imagery to illustrate how the technologies of social and military power are embedded in domestic and public space; in an age of increasing surveillance, what we do not or cannot see is that we are always seen.
-The formal complexity present in Wu Jian’an’s paper collage, Peter Demetz’s wooden sculpture and Walter Oltmann’s wire Child Skull offer few clues about the subjects’ identities, further reflecting the mysteries and limitations of visual perception.
-Norbert Brunner’s alluring mirror exploits these limitations—You Are Enchanting only delivers affirmation to viewers precisely centered in front of the work.
+The formal complexity present in Wu Jian’an’s paper collage, Peter Demetz’s wooden sculpture and Walter Oltmann’s wire Child Skull offers few clues about the subjects’ identities, further reflecting the mysteries and limitations of visual perception.
+Norbert Brunner’s alluring mirror and George Legrady’s multi-media wall installation exploit these limitations—You Are Enchanting only delivers affirmation to viewers precisely centered in front of the work while Legrady’s Refraction series requires viewers to walk past images in order to see the multiple black and white photographs interlaced through a lenticular process.
+In both works, the images viewers see as they approach change as they move through space.
 In Toyin Ojih Odutola’s white charcoal on black board figure, tonal values are inverted to suggest a drawn negative, in which intricate, sinewy lines delineate interiority, exposing what is beneath and behind the surfaces of skin, eyes, hair—the construction of identity in black and white.
 Similarly, Wim Botha’s anonymous, sculpted wood portrait, A Thousand Things part 190, conveys the complex, raw, human form conjured from his memories, constructed spontaneously with functional, everyday materials.

 The gulf between what is seen and known—between appearance and reality—is illuminated in works by Alain Declercq and Kevin Cooley, both of whom describe their photographs of explosions as “fighting fire with fire.”
 Declercq’s Blast series is a pictorial archive of chemical compounds used for weaponry photographed at the moment of combustion, while Cooley creates his Controlled Burn explosions in his studio, exploring the duality of creation and destruction inherent in fire, and referencing the use of smoke signals as a form of communication.
 The proliferation of visual information presented daily on platforms large and small—in the midst of pulsating cities and within the intimate interactions between self and screen—alters the consumption and communication of the signs and signals that describe what is happening in the world around us.
 How can we distinguish which city’s Rush Hour is captured by Grethe Sørensen?
 Rafael Lozano- Hemmer’s Zero Noon, a clock that runs on internet-refreshed statistics, conflates time and data into a screen-based experience of consumption.
 Collapsing the immediate distance between what is seen and what is known, Zero Noon depends on the viewer to connect these indices of change.
-While technology provides unlimited access to information about of our changing world, the segmentation of facts and fictions found on Twitter and other social media feeds designed to garner “likes,” allows readers to ignore or deny that which is unappealing or inconvenient.
-Katja Loher’s Last Supper? combines performance, sculpture, and video to delineate the consequences of ignoring warnings about the extinction of pollinators and the possibility of a global food crisis.
+While technology provides unlimited access to information about our changing world, the segmentation of facts and fictions found on Twitter and other social media feeds designed to garner “likes,” allows readers to ignore or deny that which is unappealing or inconvenient.

 Both Terence Hammonds and Nidaa Badwan use light to illuminate and reveal injustices, historical and contemporary.
-Hammonds’s And this is where the beat comes in is an installation of small light boxes each containing a porcelain relief image of looting during the 1977 blackout in New York when the economic and social strife in the city was at a boiling point.
-Lacking access to electricity due to the ongoing conflict on the Israel/Palestine border, Badwan created her photographic series, 100 Days of Solitude, within her tiny bedroom in Gaza, while living in near complete isolation from the world for over 20 months.
+Hammonds’s This is where the beat comes in is an installation of small light boxes, each containing a porcelain relief image of photographs of looting during the 1977 blackout in New York when the economic and social strife in the city was at a boiling point.
+Lacking access to electricity due to the ongoing conflict on the Israel/Palestine border, Badwan created her photographic series, 100 Days of Solitude, within her tiny bedroom in Gaza, while living in nearly complete isolation from the world for over 20 months.
 Her painterly imagery, which documents her surroundings and daily activities, are illuminated only by the soft light from a lone window and one bare lightbulb, and offer evidence of the artist’s attempt to lay claim to normalcy within a war zone.

 Alice Gray Stites, Chief Curator